tristonarmstrong/component-test-helper/README.md

 ## About The Project

-This is a solution to React frontend testing written by [@RyanClementsHax](https://github.com/RyanClementsHax), turned into npm package by me. _Yes, with permission, as an exercise for me._ This package provides a class, ComponentTestHelper, to be used in Jest React frontend testing use cases.
+This is a solution to React frontend testing.
+This package provides a class, ComponentTestHelper, to be used in Jest React frontend testing use cases.
 This class allows the developer to abstract a lot of the tedious, duplicated, testing that often occurs when attempting to test the frontend, into reusable functions contained within the bounds of a given components "test helper".